Coronavirus COVID-19 Updates: uc.edu/publichealth

 Strawberry DNA - Air pollution and UV rays can genetically alter the DNA sequence, causing negative health impacts.
 Campers learned about these exposures

-Microbes - Infectious agents, such as bacteria, viruses, and fungi, effect our body's microbiome and how we respond to certain environmental substances.
+Microbes - Infectious agents, such as bacteria, viruses, and fungi, affect our body's microbiome and how we respond to certain environmental substances.
 Campers seeded petri dishes with microbes from their surrounding environment and

-Medical Camp Romberg Test for Brain HealthHeart Health- The environmental toxin, dioxin, influences cardiovascular disease.
+Medical Camp Romberg Test for Brain Health-Heart Health - The environmental toxin, dioxin, influences cardiovascular disease.
 Campers learned where dioxins

 Brain Function - Environmental exposures negatively affect neurological function.
 Campers participated in a mock scenario where chemical "X" was dumped into the local drinking water source and affecting people's brains!
 Classic clinical

 a translational infographic educating female youth on endometriosis and its connection to environmental exposures.
 Endometriosis, a gynecological disease, causes debilitating pain, increased infertility, and increased risk of ovarian cancer in 1 in

-Find the Burns Laboratory/CEC infographic here: (PDF) Endometriosis & Environmental Exposures
+Find the Burns Laboratory/CEC infographic here: Endometriosis & Environmental Exposures (PDF)